beehive-lab/TornadoVM/docs/source/installation.rst

 TornadoVM is based on the Graal compiler that depends on JVMCI (Java Virtual Machine Compiler Interface).
 Different JDKs come with different versions of JVMCI.
 Therefore, the version of the Graal compiler that TornadoVM uses might not be compatible with the JVMCI version of some
 JDKs.
-Below are listed the Java 17 JDK distributions against which TornadoVM has been tested, but compatibility is not guaranteed.
+Below are listed the Java 21 JDK distributions against which TornadoVM has been tested, but compatibility is not guaranteed.

 .. code:: bash

   ./bin/tornadovm-installer --listJDKs
-  jdk17            : Install TornadoVM with OpenJDK 17 (Oracle OpenJDK)
   jdk21            : Install TornadoVM with OpenJDK 21 (Oracle OpenJDK)
   graalvm-jdk-21   : Install TornadoVM with GraalVM and JDK 21 (GraalVM 23.1.0)
-  corretto-jdk-17  : Install TornadoVM with Corretto JDK 17
   corretto-jdk-21  : Install TornadoVM with Corretto JDK 21
-  microsoft-jdk-17 : Install TornadoVM with Microsoft JDK 17
-  zulu-jdk-jdk-17  : Install TornadoVM with Azul Zulu JDK 17
   zulu-jdk-jdk-21  : Install TornadoVM with Azul Zulu JDK 21

-1. Download a JDK 17+ distribution
+1. Download a JDK 21 distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - OpenJDK distributions are available to download at https://adoptium.net/.